Tuesday, May 16, 2017

 Sugar in the American diet is still the main culprit.
 There are well intended cooks, chefs, foodies out there that continually laud over food as good for you yet it contains unnecessary added sugar.

-Very often, you can meet recipes that call for added sugar and salt when it is not necessary.
-People often give up on cooking and eating really delicious foods when they see the recipe.
+Very often, you can find recipes that call for added sugar and salt when it is not necessary.
+People often give up on cooking and eating really delicious foods like potatoes.
+Yes, they are high on the glycemic index but that kind of a carb (as a side with meat) can be balanced within a daily intake.